thanshaw02/fetch-receipt-processor-challenge/README.md

 # How to test the Receipt API

-**Note:** At the time of writing this I haven't included the frontend aspect whichw ill allow you to test API from your browser rather than using `curl`, if/when I add the frontend I will update this README to reflect that change
+**Note:** At the time of writing this I haven't included the frontend aspect which will allow you to test API from your browser rather than using `curl`, if/when I add the frontend I will update this README to reflect that change

 1. From your console run this `curl` command to hit the `/fetch-api/receipts/process` POST endpoint:
     - This command specifically holds the same _Receipt_ data used in _example one_ of the assignment